NashTech-Labs/Create-a-log-group-in-cloudwatch-logs-in-AWS-using-Boto3/README.md

         aws configure

-2. Now, from the current directory run the following command to create a security group.
+2. Now, from the current directory run the following command to create a log group.

         python3 create_cloud_watch_log_group.py